makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SPX.md

 **Travel**

-As in-person events once against become a regular occurance, we wish to budget explicitly for any travel expenses that may arise in the next few months.
+As in-person events once again become a regular occurrence, we wish to budget explicitly for any travel expenses that may arise in the next few months.

 **Continuity Budget**

-We are requesting a portion of this quarter's budget allocation for the specific purposes of continued operation during a serious event that cuts off monthly budget transfers to GovAlpha.
-The DAI from this allocation will likely be swapped for USDC to further protect the Core Unit's ability to pay for essential services during an event that makes spending DAI unfeasible.
+We are requesting a portion of this quarter's budget allocation for the purpose of continued operation during a serious event that cuts off monthly budget transfers to GovAlpha.
+The DAI from this allocation will likely be swapped for USDC to further protect the Core Unit's ability to pay for essential services during an event that makes spending DAI infeasible.

 150,000 DAI would allow for us to continue paying essential salaries and core expenses without defaulting on payments for previous work.
 These funds will only be used when GovAlpha cannot receive monthly budget payments from the protocol.